VasilisPappas/SQL/Examples.md

 where id in ( select artist_id
               from albums)
 order by name;</pre>
+> If I were to include 'select name, albums.name' in my outer query, it would not function as intended, because we are restricted to viewing columns only from the outer table 'artists'.
 ## 6) Viewing the 5th newest album:
 <pre>select name, release_year
 from albums